[Updated October 2022]

 A recent request from a colleague on Facebook looking for interesting podcasts to listen to got me compiling the following list.
 I’ve listed podcasts that are about language, translation and/or interpreting, but none about language learning (there are plenty out there if that’s what you’re looking for).
 Depending on how much time you have available you might want to listen to all of a podcast’s episodes or just cherrypick here and there.
-The list is in alphabetical order and, with one exception, only includes podcasts in English.
+The list is in alphabetical order and, with two exceptions, only includes podcasts in English.
+Podcasts in italics are now defunct/have stopped producing new episodes.

 - I have a soft spot for The Allusionist – subjects are very varied and I like Helen Zaltzmans’ take on things